LuizPiresS/LuizPiresS/README.md

 ## Technologies and techniques

-- Backend com NodeJS, Express, SQL, Typeorm, PHP
+- Backend Java/Kotlin, Spring, SQL, PHP
-- Modelagem de sistemas com UML e DER
 - Clean Architecture, Clean Code
 - Docker
 - Dialogflow
-- Oracle Digital Assistan
-- Python

 ## Contact Me

 - <a href="https://www.linkedin.com/in/luiz-pires/">Linkedin</a>
 - <a href="https://dev.to/luizpiress">Dev.to</a>
 - <a href="mailto:luizjesuz.p@gmail.com">E-mail</a>
-- <a href="https://www.twitch.tv/programadorranzinza">Canal Twitch</a>
+- <a href="https://www.twitch.tv/ranzinzadev">Canal Twitch</a>
 - <a href="https://www.youtube.com/channel/UCYpnvw92nOfXDz0MftuNJOg">Canal Youtube</a>
 - <a href="https://www.instagram.com/dev_ranzinza/">Instagram</a>
 </div>